MeetAsOne/MeetAsOne/README.md

 ## Developing

 1. Install dependencies with `npm install` (or `pnpm install` or `yarn`)
-2. Copy `sample.env.local` to `.env.local` and fill out the environment variables
+2. Copy `.sample.env.local` to `.env.local` and fill out the environment variables
 3. Start a development server with `npm run dev`

 ## Building